Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Implementation of

 \section{Implementation of \sysname}

-\parab{Implementing \sysname.} We implement \sysname in PyTorch.
-The model assumes that a set of four paths are precomputed for each demand on the network topology.
-Most hyperparameters below (e.g., the number of neural network layers) are selected empirically by testing various values.
+\parab{Implementing \sysname.} In each time window (e.g., 5 minutes), \sysname takes as input a WAN topology with link capacities, a traffic matrix indicating the demand between every node pair, and 4 precomputed paths to route each demand.
+The output is 4 split ratios for each demand, prescribing its allocation across the precomputed paths.
+We implemented all three key modules of \sysname in PyTorch.
+Hyperparameters (e.g., the number of neural network layers) are tuned empirically by testing various values (\S\ref{sec:eval_interpret}).

 \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*]